riverbed/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 docker images m_ansible:aci
 docker images acitoolkit:rvbd
 ```
-Modify the docker-compose file environment variables APIC_URL, APIC_LOGIN and APIC_PASSWORD to the working values for the target environment:
+Modify the docker-compose file environment variables APIC_URL, APIC_LOGIN and APIC_PASSWORD to the working values for the target Cisco APIC instance:
 ```
    environment:
       - APIC_URL=https://myapic.url
       - APIC_LOGIN=admin
       - APIC_PASSWORD=mysecret_password
 ```
-It may also be necessary to change the default network (172.18.0.0/24) used if this conflicts with existing network allocations - any changes will require changes to the various YML files and to commands shown below.
+It may also be necessary to change the default network (172.18.0.0/24) used if this conflicts with existing network allocations - any such changes will require changes to the various YML files and to commands shown below.

 Start the `docker-compose` (use `docker compose` if the `docker-compose` command is not available) process:
 ```